Jack Brooks (American politician): Early life

 Brooks was born in Crowley, Louisiana, on December 18, 1922, and moved to Beaumont, Texas, at age 5 with his family.
 When he was 13 his father, a rice salesman, died and among the jobs young Brooks took on were as a carhop and a newspaper reporter.
-He enrolled in Lamar Junior College in 1939 after receiving a scholarship.
-After completing two years at Lamar, he transferred to the University of Texas at Austin, from which he earned a Bachelor of Arts in journalism in 1943.
+He enrolled at Lamar Junior College in 1939 after receiving a scholarship.
+After completing his two years at Lamar, he transferred to the University of Texas at Austin, from which he earned a Bachelor of Arts in journalism in 1943.

 Military service

 Brooks enlisted in the U.S. Marine Corps during World War II.
-He served for about two years on the Pacific islands of Guadalcanal, Guam, Okinawa, and in North China, attaining the rank of first lieutenant.
-Afterward, he remained active in the U.S. Marine Corps Reserve, retiring in 1972 at the rank of colonel.
+He served for about two years on the Pacific islands of Guadalcanal, Guam, and Okinawa, and in North China, attaining the rank of first lieutenant.
+Afterward, he remained active in the Marine Corps Reserve, retiring in 1972 with the rank of colonel.

 Political career

 Texas legislature

 A lifelong Democrat, Brooks was elected in 1946 to represent Jefferson County in the Texas House of Representatives.
-After his election he sponsored a bill that would make Lamar Junior College a four-year institution.
+After his election, he sponsored a bill that would turn Lamar Junior College into a four-year university.
 The bill initially failed, but passed the following year.
+The institution is today known as Lamar University.

-He won re-election to the state legislature in 1948 without opposition; the following year he earned a law degree from the University of Texas Law School.
+Brooks won re-election to the state legislature in 1948 without opposition; the following year he earned a law degree from the University of Texas Law School.

 U.S. Congress

 After four years in the Texas legislature, Brooks won a crowded 12-candidate Democratic primary and then was elected to the U.S. House of Representatives in the 1952 election.

-A protégé of fellow Texans, Speaker of the House Sam Rayburn and then-U.S. Senator Lyndon B. Johnson, Brooks showed himself to be a conservative on some issues like the death penalty and gun control, but more liberal on issues like domestic spending, labor, and civil rights.
+A protégé of fellow Texans, House Speaker Sam Rayburn and then-U.S. Senator Lyndon B. Johnson, Brooks showed himself to be a conservative on some issues like the death penalty and gun control, but more liberal on issues like domestic spending, labor, and civil rights.
 In 1956, he refused to sign the Southern Manifesto that opposed racial integration in public places.
 Brooks voted against the Civil Rights Acts of 1957 and 1960, but voted in favor of the 24th Amendment to the U.S. Constitution, the Civil Rights Acts of 1964 and 1968, and the Voting Rights Act of 1965.
 As a member of the House Judiciary Committee, he helped to write the 1964 and 1965 bills.

-On November 22, 1963, Brooks was in President John F. Kennedy's Dallas, Texas motorcade at the time Kennedy was assassinated.
+On November 22, 1963, Brooks was in President John F. Kennedy's motorcade in Dallas at the time Kennedy was assassinated.
 Hours later, he was present on Air Force One when Lyndon B. Johnson was sworn in as president.